mahimaarora2208/software_development_for_robotics/week_2/accelerated_4_5/readme.md

 In the code, grades as well as number of students are hardcoded instead of user input as nothing was specified in the question.
 The UML file is also attached with the package.

-To run the code on vsc, open GradeCourse.cpp file and click "run".
+To run the code on vsc, open main.cpp file and click "run".
 ## Plugins
 - Google C++ Sytle